JianhuanZeng/CV--Cancer-Matastases-Detection/README.md

 # Cancer-Matastases-Detection
-• Develop an assistant tool for physicians that outputs a heatmap showing regions of a gigapixel pathology images likely to contain tumors.
+• Develop an assistant tool for physicians that outputs a heatmap showing regions of a gigapixel pathology images likely to contain tumors.<br/>
 • Preprocess the large-size image with [Open-slides, OpenCV] for special medical requirements and imbalance data, then use a carefully-designed CNN model to train. https://youtu.be/Jc7lqrB3Cxs

 Challenges: